Wednesday

-The town of Piran has preserved its medieval character to this day, with a compact urban structure surrounded by walls.
 The oldest part of Piran is the Punta district.
 On the hill above it, a fortress was built as early as the 10th century, serving as a refuge for townspeople in times of danger.
 In the following centuries, the town expanded towards the mainland and along the slopes of Mogoron Hill, where the impressive and majestic walls with seven defensive towers still stand today.

 INCLUDED IN THE PRICE: